jhollinger/grape-activerecord/README.md

 # grape-activerecord

 A simple way to use ActiveRecord with your Grape apps.
-The defaults are all very Railsy (`config/database.yml`, `db/seeds.rb`, `db/migrate`, etc.).
-Look under Advanced Options if you're to cool for that.
+The defaults are all very Railsy (`config/database.yml`, `db/seeds.rb`, `db/migrate`, etc.), but you can easily change them.

 ## How to use